ADirin/Sep1_Imp_2025/Week2 /Introduction_to_DevOps.md

   - **Feedback:** Users provide feedback through in-app surveys, reviews, and customer support interactions.
   - **Iterative Improvement:** Based on user feedback, the development team plans future updates, such as new workout programs or improved integration with wearable devices.

+DevOps relates to this cycle by connecting business, development, operations, and use into one continuous, automated loop.
+It breaks down silos so that development and operations work together, enabling faster delivery, more reliable deployments, and quicker feedback from users.
+Through automation, monitoring, and continuous integration and delivery (CI/CD), DevOps ensures that insights from real usage flow back into development and business decisions.

 ----------------------------------------------------------